calmarc/EdgeTX-Widgets/README.md

 # EdgeTX Widgets: LinkMeter & BattMeter

-Two custom widgets for EdgeTX (2.10.2 or similar).
+Widgets for EdgeTX (2.10.2 or similar).

 ---